-This interesting object has more to do with the character of old Sarajevo men, proud and somewhat “ters” (stubborn) craftsmen and merchants than with the dwelling in old Sarajevo.
+This interesting object has more to do with the character of old Sarajevo men, proud and somewhat stubborn craftsmen, and merchants than with the dwelling in old Sarajevo.

-Imagine walking through a tunnel just over 1.5-metres high, carrying a 50kg load, between a live electricity cable on one side and an oil pipeline on the other.
+Imagine walking through a tunnel just over 1.5-meters high, carrying a 50kg load, between a live electricity cable on one side and an oil pipeline on the other.

-Vrelo Bosne is a spring of the river of the same name and it is one of the most famous landmarks in Bosnia and Herzegovina.
-Vrelo Bosne is located on the outskirts of Sarajevo, near Ilidža, below the slopes of mountains Igman and Bjelašnica.
-The spring of this river is certainly one of the most famous scenes of natural beauty in the region.
+Spring of the river Bosnia is one of the most famous landmarks in Bosnia and Herzegovina.
+It is located on the outskirts of Sarajevo, near Ilidža, below the slopes of mountains Igman and Bjelašnica.
+The spring is certainly one of the most famous scenes of natural beauty in the region.

 It consists of several small islands that are connected with bridges over numerous small streams.
 Water surfaces are adorned with the scenes of beautiful black and white swans and ducks that the visitors like to photograph.

-A special pleasure is the fiacre ride to Vrelo Bosne which is a tradition over 120 years long when the first fiacres drove passengers to Vrelo Bosne through the Alley.
+A special pleasure is a horse-carriage ride to the spring which is a tradition over 120 years long when the first carriages drove passengers to the spring of river Bosnia through the Alley.

-During the rule of the Bosnian Kingdom, Visoko valley was a very important trade, cultural and educational centre of the Bosnian Church.
-Old Town „Cajengrad“ is a medieval fortress which served to defend Bobovac from enemies and today represents an archaeological site.
+During the rule of the Bosnian Kingdom, Visoko valley was a very important trade, cultural and educational center of the Bosnian Church.
+The Old Town „Čajangrad“ is a medieval fortress that served to defend Bobovac from enemies and today represents an archaeological site.

 In recent times, tourists are attracted by the archeological finds of the alleged pyramids, which the archeologist Semir Osmanagic assumes is the work of an advanced civilization that settled in the areas of Bosnia and Herzegovina before the Illyrians.
 In any case, the pyramidal mountains surrounding Visoko are an interesting natural phenomenon.

 Kraljeva Sutjeska is located in the central part of Bosnia and Herzegovina, in the area of the municipality Kakanj.
 It is situated in the valley of the river Trstionica.
 This is a peaceful settlement where you can see preserved authentic Bosnian houses, people wearing clothes that were used in this region in the past, and everything in it looks as if time had stopped.
 The Franciscan monastery, a magnificent medieval building that defies time and space, stands at the foot of a hill.
-It was built in the first half of the 14th century and in its long history it was destroyed several times.
+It was built in the first half of the 14th century and in its long history, it was destroyed several times.
 Its current design dates from the year of 1890.
 Although the library and the archives were destroyed by fire, as were many other valuable items, there is still a rich archive of cultural and historical material in its chambers.
-Kraljeva Sutjeska is not only famous by the Franciscan monastery that dominates this area, it is also famous by the oldest house in this part of the country – The Dusper House, that was built in the early 18th century and it represents a national monument of Bosnia and Herzegovina that is protected by the country.
+Kraljeva Sutjeska is not only famous by the Franciscan monastery that dominates this area, but it is also famous for the oldest house in this part of the country – The Dusper House, which was built in the early 18th century and represents a national monument of Bosnia and Herzegovina that is protected by the country.
 Kraljeva Sutjeska is a settlement where one of the oldest mosques in Bosnia in Herzegovina is located.
-A few kilometres away from Kraljeva Sutjeska there is the royal city of Bobovac that hides a lot of historical stories, just like Kraljeva Sutjeska.
+A few kilometers away, there is the royal city of Bobovac that hides a lot of historical stories, just like Kraljeva Sutjeska.

-Jajce is a city in Central Bosnia, in the Jajce basin, at the confluence of the Pliva and Vrbas rivers, which have always been characterized by unique natural beauties, while crucial historical events have take place here since distant times to the present day.
-Eight historical layers can be discerned in Jajce.
-Jajce is witness to 4 empires and 3 kingdoms.
-Three global monotheist religions meet here.
-In Jajce, six architectural styles can be discerned.
+Jajce is a city in Central Bosnia, in the Jajce basin, at the confluence of the Pliva and Vrbas rivers, which have always been characterized by unique natural beauties, while crucial historical events have taken place here since distant times to the present day.

-Jajce has 22 national monuments.
-In 2007, Jajce submitted the required UNESCO nomination documentation to be placed on the World Heritage List.
-Monuments from ancient times and the middle Ages have been preserved in Jajce: Mithras temple, from 4th c., St Catherine’s Church, Franciscan monastery, Medvjed Tower and the Town Gates, as well as many others.
-The city is surrounded by forest covered mountains, and there are also two lakes, as well as the wonderful Pliva Waterfall (22,5m) in the very center of the city.
+Jajce, with its 22 national monuments, has submitted the required UNESCO nomination documentation to be placed on the World Heritage List in 2007.
+Monuments from ancient times and the Middle Ages have been preserved in Jajce: Mithras temple, from the 4th century, St Catherine’s Church, Franciscan monastery, Medvjed Tower, and the Town Gates, as well as many others.
+The city is surrounded by forest-covered mountains, and there are also two lakes, as well as the wonderful Pliva Waterfall (22,5m) in the very center of the city.

 In its past, rich in cultural and historical tradition, and encompassing interesting events and important personalities, the people of Travnik have called their city a city-museum in the open, and justly so.
-This city is unique in many ways.
+This city is unique in many ways and tells its own story at every step.
 Its exciting past has produced many important personalities and events.
-This city tells its own story at every step.

 Do not hesitate to give us a call.
 We are an expert team and we are happy to talk to you.